Irma la Douce poster

 The inciting incident occurs at 16 minutes when Nestor raids the brothel district to clean up corruption, arresting everyone including his own superior officers.
 This act of principle gets him fired from the police force..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 35 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Nestor makes the active choice to become Irma's new mec (pimp/protector), entering a world completely opposite to his former life as a law-enforcing policeman., moving from reaction to action.
+This reveals the protagonist's commitment to Nestor makes the active choice to become Irma's new mec (pimp/protector), entering a world completely opposite to his former life as a law-enforcing policeman., moving from reaction to action.

 The Collapse moment at 109 minutes (74% through) represents the emotional nadir.
 Here, Nestor "kills" Lord X in desperation, throwing the disguise in the river.
 He's arrested for the murder of Lord X and put on trial, facing life in prison.
-His attempt to control Irma through deception has destroyed everything., shows the protagonist at their lowest point.
+His attempt to control Irma through deception has destroyed everything., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 118 minutes initiates the final act resolution at 80% of the runtime.
 Nestor escapes from prison, realizing he must reveal the truth and accept Irma as she is.
 He synthesizes his love for her with acceptance of reality - he cannot control her, only love her honestly., demonstrating the transformation achieved throughout the journey.